jhukdev/jameshill.dev/src/articles/running-gatsby-within-aws-lambda.md

 ## The Status Quo

-Deploying and hosting statically generated pages has largely been solved for us; Mature and inexpensive (free) services have been setup in recent years to tackle the problem of building and deploying sites built in this way.
+Deploying and hosting statically generated pages has largely been solved for us; Mature and inexpensive (free) services have been setup in recent years to tackle the problem of generating and deploying sites built in this way.

 One of the frontrunners in this space is <a href="https://netlify.com/" target="_blank" rel="noopener">Netlify</a>, they support a whole host of frameworks from Gatsby, to Hugo, and their portal allows for simple deployment straight from source control.